Part One: Education

 "I've heard rumours of winged Lizalfos before," Link returned dryly.

 Zelda snorted, embarrassing herself, and said nothing in reply.
 She felt her cheeks go red.
-After another few minutes Link must have felt that it was safe, for he turned and sat down around their little camp at last.
-He grabbed for himself three mushroom skewers, and began chowing down as though they were his first (or perhaps last) meal.
+Don’t be a fool, it’s just Link, she told herself, feeling no better.
+After another few minutes Link must have felt that it was safe, for he turned and sat down around their little camp at last, grabbing a few skewers of now charred mushrooms to eat.

 "You really don't need to worry.
 I'm sure that anything that manages to climb up here will be just as tired as I was..." her voice trailed off as she realised she was rambling.
 "I'll need to get some climbing gear like you…."